ssllabs/ssllabs-scan/ssllabs-api-docs.md

 * **ecdhStrength** - ECDH RSA-equivalent strength
 * **q** - 0 if the suite is insecure, null otherwise

+### HstsPolicy ###

+* **LONG_MAX_AGE** - this constant contains what SSL Labs considers to be sufficiently large max-age value
+* **status** - status of the HSTS header.
+Possible values are:
+   * unknown - server's HTTP response headers were not available
+   * present - the header is present and valid
+   * absent - the header is not present
+   * invalid - the header is present but malformed in some way
+* **header** - the contents of the HSTS response header, if present
+* **directives** - complete list of raw directives from the policy
+* **error** - error message when error is encountered, null otherwise
+* **maxAge** - the maxAge value specified in the HSTS policy; null if policy is missing or invalid or on parsing error; the maximum value currently supported is 9223372036854775807
+* **includeSubDomains** - true if the includeSubDomains directive is set; null otherwise
+* **preload** - true if the preload directive is set; null otherwise

 ### StatusCodes ###

 * **statusDetails** - a map containing all status details codes and the corresponding English translations.
 Please note that, once in use, the codes will not change, whereas the translations may change at any time.